SOFTINUX/Base_Doc/source/extension_structure.rst

 | Then provide the permission level (see ``Security.Common.Enums.Permission enumeration``) and scope (extension assembly short name without the version and culture stuff).

 | A custom claim of type Permission will be created for every scope, its value being the highest permission level.
-| For example, if the :guilabel:`Write` and :guilabel:`Read` checkboxes are checked for a given scope in administration page, the highest granted permission level is "Write" and the claim will have "Write" value.
+| For example, if the :guilabel:`Write` and :guilabel:`Read` checkboxes are checked for a given scope in administration page, the highest granted permission level is :guilabel:`Write` and the claim will have :guilabel:`Write` value.

 You will be able to use it to filter menu items too (work in progress, issue `#9 <https://github.com/SOFTINUX/Base/issues/9>`_).